Katy Perry, Cardi B and More Stars Do Last Voting Push on Election Day

 Check out more voting messages below:

-Election Day is today!
+Today is Election Day.
 Please visit Vote.org to find your polling place and more information.
+Check out how to watch all the latest election coverage and follow along for election night results.

 RELATED CONTENT: